Midway Plaisance: University of Chicago

-Following the Exposition, the Midway Plaisance was returned to a park setting, under the renewed plans of Frederick Law Olmsted.
-Over the ensuing decades, the Midway gradually came to be encompassed by the University of Chicago, which expanded in 1926 to be located on either side of it.
-Today the Midway sits between the original main campus to the north and the professional graduate schools the University of Chicago Law School, the Harris School of Public Policy, the Crown Family School of Social Work, Policy, and Practice, and the Graham School of Continuing Liberal and Professional Studies, as well as, the University of Chicago Press to the south.
+After the Exposition, the Midway Plaisance was returned to a park setting, under the renewed plans of Frederick Law Olmsted.

+In 1926, the University of Chicago acquired land to the south of the Midway, which today sits between the original main campus to the north and the professional graduate schools the University of Chicago Law School, the Harris School of Public Policy, the Crown Family School of Social Work, Policy, and Practice, and the Graham School of Continuing Liberal and Professional Studies, as well as the University of Chicago Press.

-Later designers and artists, including Lorado Taft, and Eero Saarinen added or sought to add their vision to the Midway.
-A statue of the father of modern taxonomy, Carl Linnaeus, and an equestrian statue by sculptor Albin Polasek of the Knight of Blanik, a legendary Czech savior who emerges from Blaník mountain in his nation's hour of need, grace the Midway.
+Later designers and artists, including Lorado Taft, and Eero Saarinen added or sought to add their vision to the Midway, which hosts a statue of the father of modern taxonomy, Carl Linnaeus, and an equestrian statue by sculptor Albin Polasek of the Knight of Blanik, a legendary Czech savior who emerges from Blaník mountain in his nation's hour of need.

-It has remained essentially a green area, a public resource subject to much speculation, and various periodic plans of redevelopment.
+It has remained essentially a green area, a public resource subject to much speculation, and various plans of redevelopment.
 The sunken panels, home now to soccer players and ice skating and sports facility, the cross-street "bridges", and the east–west lines of trees, pay homage to Olmsted's vision.

 In 1999, a new master plan for the Midway Plaisance done by OLIN, a landscape architecture firm, was unveiled by the University of Chicago and the Chicago Park District.

 The proximity of the Midway to the university gave the school's early football teams, the Maroons, a second nickname, "Monsters of the Midway", a name later applied to the Chicago Bears when the University of Chicago dropped its football program.
 The program has since been reinstated, and the Maroons play at Stagg Field on 55th street, half a mile north of the midway.